 Always remember, people buy with emotions first and then justify with logic afterwards.
 Trying to sell to their logical brain with facts and figures is a complete waste of time.

-The five major motivators of human behavior, especially buying behavior are:
+There are five major motivators of human behavior, especially buying behavior.
+These are:

 Fear, especially the fear of loss is one of the most powerful emotional hot buttons you can push in your sales copy.